 Fragment URL Parameters

-Hide sensitive URL parameters from server logs using fragment URLs
+Hide URL parameters from server logs using fragment URLs

 Overview

-VDO.Ninja now supports placing sensitive URL parameters in the fragment portion of the URL (after #) instead of the query string (after ?).
+VDO.Ninja supports placing URL parameters in the fragment portion of the URL (after #) instead of the query string (after ?).
 Parameters placed in the fragment are never sent to the server, keeping them hidden from Cloudflare and other intermediaries.
+This works for any parameter: passwords, stream IDs, room names, tokens, and more.

 How It Works